blp-workshop/blp_task2/README.md

 - Each team should create and maintain a single account for submissions.
 Please ensure all runs are submitted through this account.
 Submissions from multiple accounts by the same team could result in your system being not ranked in the overview paper.
 - The most recent file submitted to the leaderboard will be considered your final submission.
-- The output file must be named task2.tsv.
+- The output file must be named task.tsv.
 Failure to follow this naming convention will result in an error on the leaderboard.
-- You are required to compress the .tsv file into a .zip file (for example, zip task2.zip task2.tsv) and submit it via the Codalab page.
+- You are required to compress the .tsv file into a .zip file (for example, zip task.zip task.tsv) and submit it via the Codalab page.
 - Please include your team name and a description of your method with each submission.
-- You are permitted to submit a maximum of 200 submissions per day for the Task.
+- You are permitted to submit a maximum of 50 submissions per day for the task.

 ### Submission Site